mdmasharafilhossain/Documents-Search-Client/README.md

 # DocFind (Frontend)

-A professional frontend application built with **React + TypeScript**, simulating a legal document search and summary system.
+DocFind is a professional frontend application built with **React + TypeScript**, simulating a legal document search and summary system.
 Users can search for legal documents, view summarized results, and navigate through a clean and responsive interface.

 ---